 Setting the Stage for “Humble Learners” With Traditional Training

 In How You Learn is How You Live, Kay Peterson, an organizational development consultant and founder of the Institute for Experiential Learning, and David Kolb, an educational theorist who focuses on experiential learning, write that learning first requires us to give up the certainty of knowing something.
-And the “humble learner,” the authors continue, recognizes that learning is a never-ending process, which “allows them to admit limitations and mistakes and be willing to learn from others.”
+The “humble learner,” the authors continue, recognizes that learning is a never-ending process, which “allows them to admit limitations and mistakes and be willing to learn from others.”
 In other words, you can’t learn unless you’re willing to learn.

 Leveraging Knowledge in a Learning Culture

 Creating opportunities to engage new experiences is a crucial component to employee development and learning.
-Mentorship programs are a great way to both create new experiences and enable knowledge transfer between employees.
+Mentorship programs are a great way to create new experiences and enable knowledge transfer between employees.

 As Peterson and Kolb writes, “Without new experiences there can be no real learning.”
 That’s because old “habits and beliefs tend to engage automatically,” which transforms new experiences into “an old pattern of response.”
 At its core, experiential learning offers a path for employees to convert concepts learned in more traditional training programs into real world experience.
 Kolb has broken this type of experiential learning down into four key steps: